Dimercel/cl-rules/README.markdown

 ### 3. Define your actions

 Action - arbitrary kind of code.
 Any actions may be linked with rule.
 Action called only if rule is true.

-  Define two actions: first - withdraw money, second - print a account balance.
+Define two actions: first - withdraw money from user account, second - print a user account balance.

 ```common-lisp
 (defaction pay (amount)